Kzra/NCBI_Virus_Taxa_Host_Analysis/README.md

 # Virus_Prejudice_Analysis
-The VHC directories used to produce the Virus and Prejudice analysis.
+The VHC directories used to produce the NCBI taxonomy Virus Host analysis.